What is Azure Private Endpoint?

 The private link resource can be deployed in a different region than the virtual network and private endpoint.

 Multiple private endpoints can be created using the same private link resource.
-For a single network using a common DNS server configuration, the recommended practice is to use a single private endpoint for a given private link resource to avoid duplicate entries or conflicts in DNS resolution.
+For a single network using a common DNS server configuration, the recommended practice is to use a single private endpoint for a given private link resource.
+Use this practice to avoid duplicate entries or conflicts in DNS resolution.

 Multiple private endpoints can be created on the same or different subnets within the same virtual network.
 There are limits to the number of private endpoints you can create in a subscription.
 For details, see Azure limits.